ltrgoddard/thesis/temp.markdown

 encompass everything from photocopied ‘zines’ to academic journals, from national newspapers to the annual records of Oxford and Cambridge colleges.
-This chapter will focus on one specific form of periodical, the little magazine, examining Prynne’s engagement with this form throughout his early career and attempting to overturn some conventional critical positions on this engagement.
-It will then go on to read one of Prynne’s prose works, ‘A Note on Metal’, in detail.
+This chapter will focus on one specific form of periodical, the little magazine, examining Prynne’s engagement with this form—and with the social and literary *milieu* which attends it—throughout his early career.
+It will then consider the interaction between this publication context and Prynne’s prose, described in the introduction to this thesis as the most contextually transparent of his work, using the foregoing analysis to provide a detailed reading of the 1967 piece ‘A Note on Metal’.
 Chapter 1 concluded that, by virtue of his rejection of the machinery of mainstream poetic publicity in the mid-to-late 1960s, Prynne is ‘more properly Leavisian than most of the so-called Leavisites’; it will be the task of the present chapter to determine what this rejection means in practice.
 As in the discussion of Davie and Leavis, special attention will be paid to periodicals and points of contact which may have been overlooked in previous accounts, whether as a result of the bias towards transatlantic influence that has already been described or simply due to the lack of existing archival research on the very earliest stages of Prynne’s career.
 Before developing any sort of argument, however, it will be necessary to provide a provisional definition of the little magazine.

 Long a neglected area of literary studies, little magazines have experienced renewed academic interest in recent years.
 The publication